Qrashi/minecraft-plugin-downloader/data/data_info.md

 source: {
-    server: The name of the API / server to download from in text (e.g: "paper API") N   compatibility:
+    server: The name of the API / server to download from in text (e.g: "paper API") N   headers: The headers to use.
+Useful for authentification N   compatibility:
         remote: URLAccess field to an array of (compatible) versions
         behaviour: How to handle this array / string